aaaaabiang/aaaaabiang/README.md

 - :handshake: I’m looking to collaborate on **open-source projects** and **innovative web applications**.
 - :speech_balloon: Ask me about **Python**, **JavaScript**, and **web automation**.
 - :mailbox: How to reach me: [liyuansun.924@gmail.com](liyuansun.924@gmail.com)
-- :zap: Fun fact: I can solve a Rubik’s cube in under a minute!

 ## Projects
 ### Listenary – AI-powered Podcast Transcription Platform - Stockholm, Sweden